 Welcome to Stanthorpe & Ballandean

-Queensland’s coolest town (literally), Stanthorpe is one of the state's lesser-known tourist drawcards.
-With a distinct four-season climate, the town is a winter retreat where normally sweltering Queenslanders can cosy up with a bottle of vino rosso from one of the numerous local wineries.
-In 1860 an Italian priest planted the first grapevines here, but it wasn’t until the influx of Italian immigrants in the 1940s (who brought with them a lifetime of viticultural nous) that the wine industry really took off.
-Today, functional Stanthorpe and the tiny village of Ballandean, about 20km to the south, claim a flourishing wine industry, with cellar-door sales, on-site dining, vineyard events and boutique accommodation.
+In 1860 an Italian priest planted the first grapevines here, but it wasn’t until the influx of Italian immigrants in the 1940s that the wine industry really took off.
+Today functional Stanthorpe and the tiny village of Ballandean, about 20km to the south, claim a flourishing wine industry, with cellar-door sales, on-site dining and boutique accommodation.
+The region also claims numerous food artisans, selling everything from olive oils and chutneys to cheeses and cider.

-But it’s not all wine and song: the Granite Belt’s changing seasons also make it a prime fruit-growing area, with plenty of fruit picking available for backpackers who don’t mind chilly mornings.
+But it’s not all wine and song: the Granite Belt’s changing seasons also make it a prime fruit-growing area, with plenty of fruit picking available for backpackers.